lsw4cq/SQL-Project/starting_with_questions.md

 ### Answer:

-For the purpose of this question I am assuming that each row item that has a category is a ordered product.
-The not available in demo dataset really hinders our ability to get solid results.
-From the data there is no significant trend that can be associated to a city.

 When we zoom out to the country level we see that the following:
 - United States accounts for 47.37% of all Men's T-shirts'
 - The UK, India, Germany, and Canada accounts for about 30% of all home/shop by brand/YouTube/